Frank Ronstadt

-Frank Ronstadt (born 21 July 1997) is a German professional footballer who plays as a right midfielder or right-back for club Viktoria Köln, on loan from 1.
-FC Kaiserslautern.
+Frank Ronstadt (born 21 July 1997) is a German professional footballer who plays as a right midfielder or right-back.

 Career

 In May 2021 it was announced that Ronstadt would be joining 2.
 Bundesliga club SV Darmstadt 98 from Würzburger Kickers, who had been relegated from the league, for the forthcoming 2021–22 season.

 On 2 January 2024, Ronstadt signed with 1.
 FC Kaiserslautern in 2.
 Bundesliga.

 On 2 September 2025, Ronstadt was loaned to 3.
 Liga club Viktoria Köln.

 International career

 Born in Germany, Ronstadt is of Ghanaian descent.
 He is a youth international for Germany.